Ismail Kurun

 Graduate Student

-I am a 3rd-year student in the Philosophy PhD program.
-My primary research interests lie in social and political philosophy and medieval (esp.
-Islamic) philosophy.
-My research is often interdisciplinary, bringing social science to bear on philosophical questions.
-I am currently developing a dissertation project in political epistemology.
+Ismail is a PhD candidate in Philosophy.
+His primary research interests lie in social and political philosophy and Islamic philosophy.
+His research is often interdisciplinary, bringing social science to bear on philosophical questions.

-My broader interests span ethics, social epistemology, ancient philosophy, pragmatism, empiricism, early modern philosophy, philosophy of science, and the history of analytic philosophy.
-My MA thesis explored the medieval origins of liberalism.
+Ismail's broader interests span ethics, social epistemology, ancient philosophy, pragmatism, early modern philosophy, philosophy of science, and the history of analytic philosophy.
+His MA thesis explored the medieval origins of liberalism.

 Specializations